-Evaluation & Findings: The subject property is located proximate to existing residential development and other developed areas along NW US Highway 441 and NW 173rd Street (CR 235A).
-Utility services and lines, including service and lines for water, wastewater, and electric, are located proximate to the subject property.
+Evaluation & Findings: The subject property is located proximate to existing residential development and other developed areas along NW US Highway 441.
+Utility services and lines, including service and lines for water, wastewater, and electric, are located within the vicinity of the subject property.